Interview Latoya P. Henry Photography Vlad Savin

 “Black Mountain” is my first collection outside of the nurturing cocoon of university life.
 It’s about the next journey, the next stage of finding yourself and how confronting that is- climbing the ‘black mountain’ where we are confronted by our own insecurities, doubts and self loathing as we struggle towards the final destination that is self realization.
 All the pieces had to be journey fit, evoking a sense of purpose and freedom of movement but also portraying an element of strictness.

 Do you have preferred fashion and design references?

-I tend to steer clear of using ‘fashion’ references as inspiration unless it’s historical because I don’t feel like I’m authentic in my design process when influenced by other peoples work.
-I love to tare pages out of old National Geographic and collect postcards from art galleries and bouquets of dead roses.
+I tend to steer clear of using ‘fashion’ references as inspiration unless it’s historical because I don’t feel like I’m authentic in my design process when influenced by other people work.
+I love to tear pages out of old National Geographic and collect postcards from art galleries and bouquets of dead roses.
 I am visually very hungry and I watch A LOT of films.
-I love films not only for the story telling aspect, but because I can feel like I’m somewhere else, in another world or era.
+I love films not only for the story-telling aspect, but because I can feel like I’m somewhere else, in another world or era.

 I have a soul aching love for roses and am fascinated by watching them blow in the wind.
 It’s windy a lot in Melbourne and my phone is full of little video studies of roses blowing back and forth - I call it ‘beauty & the wind”.

 My musical muses are emotive and great story tellers- I endlessly listen to Portishead, Florence & The Machine, Radiohead, Leonard Cohen, Mazzy Star, and London Grammar.